-Mara Wai, M.Ed. is a mind-body coach who supports her clients to align their consciousness and energy for healing, growth and self-transformation.
-With mindfulness and a variety of other mind-body awareness tools, her clients deepen awareness of inherent mind and body conditioning that exacerbates pain, prolongs suffering or is no longer resonant with what they want out of life.
+Mara Wai, M.Ed. is a mind-body coach who supports her clients to align their attention and energy for healing, growth and self-transformation.
+With mindfulness and a range of mind-body awareness tools, her clients deepen awareness of inherent mind and body conditioning that exacerbates pain, prolongs suffering or is no longer resonant with what they want out of life.
 With awareness of old habits and practice of new skills, her clients come to experience greater ease in body, clarity in mind and an inherent sense of self-trust to discern what's best for themselves and take "just-right" actions.
 In addition to her work as a coach, Mara is the Associate Director of the Penn Program for Mindfulness, where she oversees administration and facilitates Mindfulness-based Stress Management programs.

 I want to share simple and powerful methods that can change your life.

 I have spent much of my adult life learning and practicing how to strengthen my ability to perceive my intuitive messages.
 I love helping others do the same.

 Inner wisdom has helped me to maneuver through the grief and post-traumatic stress symptoms I experienced after my brother’s sudden and unexpected death.
 It steered me into an uncertain and unexpected career path.
 It helped me to navigate the process of dissolving chronic symptoms including depression, anxiety, insomnia and fatigue.
 It helped me in my journey of becoming a mother through adoption.
 It helped me to heal relationships, skillfully maneuver the complexity of countless events, and gracefully relinquish what no longer served me well.
 I even used inner knowing to recover and heal from a back injury.
 I use it every day to navigate through life from a place of balance, clarity and presence.